hipe/tmx/lib/skylab/headless/doc/issues/031-the-path-tools-narrative.md

 ## :#the-issue-with-pretty-path-and-caching

-pretty_path is designed to scale well to a large number of filepaths scrolling by, possibly thousands. it generates regexen to match paths that contain `pwd` and `$HOME` at their heads. to read the value of `pwd` and build a regex anew each time it needs to prettify a path does not scale well to large numbers of
+`pretty_path` is designed to scale to a large number of filepaths scrolling by, possibly thousands. it generates regexen to match paths that contain `pwd` and `$HOME` at their heads. to read the value of `pwd` and build a regex anew each time it needs to prettify a path does not scale well to large numbers of